 Looking for an outing for all the family in the Alps?
-With a few small frights (!) to spice up your excursion?
-We have just the right destination for you: the Aiguille Rouge in the French Alps of Savoie.
-At an altitude of over 3,200m (10,500ft) the mountain top dominates the ski domain of Les Arcs.
-And the summit is easily accessible in Winter and in Summer via the cable-car.
-In August we were lucky to have a day out climbing the Aiguille Rouge and marvelled at the breathtaking panoramic view.
+With a few minor frights (!) to spice up your excursion?
+We have the right destination for you: the Aiguille Rouge in the French Alps of Savoie.
+At an altitude of over 3,200m (10,500 ft), the mountain top dominates the ski domain of Les Arcs.
+And the summit is easily accessible in Winter and Summer via cable car.
+In August, we were lucky to have a day out climbing the Aiguille Rouge and marvelled at the breathtaking panoramic view.

 The Aiguille Rouge, a summit at 3,227m high!

-The Aiguille Rouge (3,227m/10,587ft) is situated to the North of Mont Pourri, the Vanoise‘s highest summit after the Grande Casse.
-It name means “Red Needle” in English.
+The Aiguille Rouge (3,227m/10,587ft) is north of Mont Pourri, the Vanoise‘s highest summit after the Grande Casse.
+Its name means “Red Needle” in English.

-It’s not everyday that we have the opportunity to get to more than 10,000ft high.
-Particularly if one is not an alpinist or an experienced climber.
+It’s not every day that we have the opportunity to get to more than 10,000ft high.
+Mainly if one is not an alpinist or an experienced climber.

 The ski lifts that open in Summer are essential for reaching such heights.
-By the way the Aiguille Rouge in Savoie is not the only place where ordinary people like you and me can reach 10,000ft without much effort.
+By the way, the Aiguille Rouge in Savoie is not the only place where ordinary people like you and me can get 10,000ft without much effort.

 There is also the Aiguille du Midi in Chamonix-Mont-Blanc, the glacier of Bellecôte in La Plagne, the glacier of the Grande Motte in Tignes or the glacier of Mont-de-Lans in Deux-Alpes.